mlanza/atomic/README.md

 Atomic is [functional first](functional-first.md).
 Functions are preferred to methods.
 This makes sense given how protocols treat things as abstractions.

-Atomic has no maps or vectors but used objects and arrays as [records and tuples](https://tc39.es/proposal-record-tuple/) before these new types were even proposed.
-It had previously integrated them via [Immutable.js](https://immutable-js.com) but, in practice, since objects and arrays filled the gap well enough it wasn't worth the cost of another library, its integration [was dropped](https://github.com/mlanza/atomic/commit/8e1787f6974df5bfbb53a371a261e09b5efee8ee).
+Atomic has no [maps](https://clojuredocs.org/clojure.core/hash-map) or [vectors](https://clojuredocs.org/clojure.core/vector) but used objects and arrays as faux [records and tuples](https://tc39.es/proposal-record-tuple/) since before these new types were even proposed.
+It had previously integrated them via [Immutable.js](https://immutable-js.com) but, in practice, using objects and arrays as persistents worked well enough it wasn't worth the cost of another library.
+Its integration [was dropped](https://github.com/mlanza/atomic/commit/8e1787f6974df5bfbb53a371a261e09b5efee8ee).
 This bit of history serves to demonstrate how protocols can seamlessly integrate disparate types into a consistent api.
-By abstracting over types (and wherever they came from) one reasons about objects from a higher plane.
+Concrete types, even third-party ones, can be regarded as abstract things, by their apis.

 Don't care for [point programming](tests/autopartial-less.js)?
 [Autopartial](tests/autopartial.js) delivers [point-free programming](https://en.wikipedia.org/wiki/Tacit_programming) without a build step up until [pipeline operators](https://github.com/tc39/proposal-pipeline-operator) and [partial application](https://github.com/tc39/proposal-partial-application) reach stage maturity.